 Average Water Temperature

 Site Type High Flow Low Flow

-Non-Urban 7.6 11.6
+Non-Urban 7.3 11.6

-Urban 8.9 11.6
+Urban 9.5 11.7

-Water temperature is slightly higher at the urban monitoring locations than at the non-urban locations in high flow conditions.
+Water temperature is higher at the urban monitoring locations than at the non-urban locations in high flow conditions.
 In low flow, the average is the same.
-The inclusion of several drought years in the data set could factor into overall higher temperatures across all sites, however we still would have predicted that urban sites would have higher temperatures.
+The inclusion of several drought years in the data set could factor into overall higher temperatures across all sites especially at low flows.
+However we still expected that urban sites would have higher temperatures during low flows as well.